blockades/mmt_resources/research/secp_writeup.md

 ## Conclusion

 We have implemented secp256k1 keys for signing, and allowing this on the main Scuttlebutt network is an obtainable goal.
 We have also identified some aspects of the SSB protocol which might be beneficial to Dapp developers.
+In particular, SSB's gossip protocol is suited to agent-centred, as opposed to content-centered contexts.
+It is also well suited for transport and persistence of sensitive information, where it is important that metadata is obscured.